UA-ResearchComputing-HPC/hpc-documentation/docs/events/workshop_materials/intro_to_machine_learning/overview/index.md

 <link rel="stylesheet" href="../../../../assets/stylesheets/buttons.css">
 # Intro to Machine Learning on HPC

-This workshop introduces some of the basic concepts of machine learning, and shows how you can leverage UArizona HPC systems for machine learning.
+This workshop introduces some of the basic concepts of machine learning, and shows how you can leverage Arizona HPC systems for machine learning.
 We recommend that you try the hands-on examples.

 ## What is machine learning?
 > "The training of programs developed by allowing a computer to learn from its experience, rather than through manually coding the individual steps."